transitorykris/goldblum/README.md

 docker-compose up
 ```

-Will give you an instance of Goldblum and a MySQL server.
+This will give you an instance of Goldblum and a MySQL server.
+It may take a few minutes the first time to come up.

 Navigate in your browser to `http://localhost:8001/` to create your first endpoint.